FAQ's – Answers to Frequently Asked Questions

 Q:What is your Lifetime Promise?

 Q: What is the“Pre-adoption”period?

 Q:What should I prepare for my new dog?

 It is imperative that your dog wear a martingale collar when walked outside.
 We can’t stress this enough.
 The dog’s trauma background, the arduous journey and unfamiliar faces and surroundings can all contribute to the dog being a flight risk.
 This is for his protection.
-Sudden movements and sounds can cause the dog to bolt suddenly and slip out of a regular collar.
+Sudden movements and sounds can cause the dog to bolt suddenly and slip out of a regular collar and/or harness.
 An ID tag must always be attached to both the martingale collar and any other collar the dog may be wearing.